 Among the requirements to proceed from Semifinalist to Finalist is that you receive a “confirming score.”
 This score helps validate that you can, on an official SAT or ACT test date, achieve a high score and confirm your testing skill.

 Can a high ACT score be a confirming score?

 Yes, the ACT can be used to confirm PSAT results.
-This is new for the class of 2020, so older resources may refer exclusively to the SAT.

 How high of an SAT score do I need for a confirming score?